December 4, 2015

-Tips for deciding which colts aren’t ideal stallion prospects.
+Tips for deciding which colts aren’t ideal stallion prospects for horse breeding.

 The Chosen Few

-With more than 115 combined years of experience in the breeding industry, Stan, Pete and Billy knew exactly what they were looking for in an ideal stud prospect.
-They also knew how seldom they found one.
+With more than 120 combined years of experience in the breeding industry, Stan, Pete and Billy know exactly what they are looking for in an ideal stud prospect.
+They also know how seldom they find one.

 Today’s busy horsemen and women don’t have time to mess around.
 Frozen shipped semen helps keep busy breeders on schedule.
 Don’t waste time!
-Order AQHA’s “Equine Insemination With Frozen Shipped Semen” DVD now to quickly get breeding information.
+Get AQHA’s FREE Artificial Insemination Fact Sheet now to quickly get breeding information.

-Billy, a 30-year breeder from Tulia, Texas, gelded all his colts each year, except the “real exceptional ones.”
-He didn’t keep many studs every year because he used a lot of geldings on his ranch.
-He raised 30 to 40 babies a year, and kept just a few colts each season.
+Billy, from Tulia, Texas, gelds all his colts each year except the “real exceptional ones.”
+He doesn’t keep many stallions every year because he uses a lot of geldings on his ranch.
+He raises 30 to 40 babies a year and keeps just a few colts each season.

-Stan shared similar sentiments.
-The 20-year breeder from Big Sandy, Montana, said he sold most of his colts in the fall as weanlings.
-He kept five or six colts every year specifically for ranch geldings.
-At the most, he kept three stud prospects every fall.
-Stan kept those prospects until they were yearlings and then sold them in the sale as yearling stud prospects.
-Most of the horses at Stan’s ranch, though, got gelded.
+Stan, who is now a member of the AQHA Executive Committee, shares similar sentiments.
+The breeder from Big Sandy, Montana, says he sells most of his colts in the fall as weanlings.
+He keeps five or six colts every year specifically for ranch geldings.
+At the most, he keeps three stud prospects every fall.
+Stan keeps those prospects until they are yearlings and then sells them in the sale as yearling stallion prospects.
+Most of the horses at Stan’s ranch, though, are gelded.

-Just about every year, Pete gelded most, if not all, of his colts.
-The 2001 AQHA Legacy Award winner said, “They really have to be up to snuff.”
+Just about every year, Pete gelds most, if not all, of his colts.
+The 2001 AQHA Legacy Award winner from Ashby, Nebraska, says, “They really have to be up to snuff.”

-True to his word, in 2002 Pete kept just two of 12 colts as studs.
+True to his word, one year Pete kept just two of 12 colts as stallions.
 Still, even those two were reconsidered for gelding again in the fall.

 Window of Opportunity

-The first thing Pete said he looked for in a colt to keep for a stud was a “good mind and disposition.”
+The first thing Pete says he looks for in a colt to keep for a stallion is a “good mind and disposition.”
 According to Pete, that’s No. 1.

-Stan based his choices heavily on the colts’ bloodlines.
-“The most important thing about keeping a stallion is the pedigree,” he explained.
+Stan bases his choices heavily on the colts’ bloodlines.
+“The most important thing about keeping a stallion is the pedigree,” he explains.
 “They have to be closely related to a horse that’s done something.”

-Once he established good bloodline, he looked for character traits and athleticism.
-If the colt demonstrated great athleticism during ground work, Stan might have considered him as a stallion prospect.
+Once he establishes good bloodlines, he looks for character traits and athleticism.
+If a colt demonstrates great athleticism during ground work, Stan might consider him as a stallion prospect.

-Stan said his program represented the cow horse bloodlines, and that athleticism was about the most important.
-Like Pete, Stan voiced the importance of a good mind.
-Stan said he definitely gelded horses without trainable minds.
-He went so far as to say he probably eliminated that horse’s parents from the breeding stock, too.
-He did not want to pass the undesirable trait on to future foal crops.
+Stan says his program represents cow horse bloodlines, and athleticism is about the most important trait.
+Like Pete, Stan emphasizes the importance of a good mind.
+Stan says he definitely gelds horses without trainable minds.
+He goes so far as to say that he probably eliminates an untrainable horse’s parents from the breeding stock, too.
+He does not want to pass the undesirable trait on to future foal crops.

-If the horse showed good athletic ability and looked like he could really do something, there was a chance Stan would go on to show him.
-Pending success in the show ring, the horse might have been reconsidered as a stallion.
+If the horse shows good athletic ability and looks like he could really do something, there is a chance Stan will go on to show him.
+Pending success in the show ring, the horse might be reconsidered as a stallion.

-Stan said that in his mind, everything should be gelded.
+Stan says that in his mind, everything should be gelded.

 “You pick out the ones that are from exceptional breeding, exceptional athletes and exceptional minds – they have to be all three to be a stallion.”

-AQHA members get a discount on the “Equine Insemination With Frozen Shipped Semen” DVD.
-It’s an excellent educational resource for students and breeding barn help as well as any mare or stallion owner.
+AQHA’s Artificial Insemination Fact Sheet is FREE!
+It’s an excellent educational resource for students and breeding barn help, as well as any mare or stallion owner.

-Billy, who bred his mares to outside stallions as well as his own, considered pedigree to predict strong candidates to carry on his ranch’s performance bloodlines.
+Billy, who breeds his mares to outside stallions as well as his own, considers pedigree to predict strong candidates to carry on his ranch’s performance bloodlines.

-He believed there were good horses out there with off bloodlines, but explained, if you’re trying to do particular things with a horse, you have to stay within the bloodline boundaries of your discipline.
+He believes there are good horses out there with “off” bloodlines but explains that if you’re trying to do particular things with a horse, you have to stay within the bloodline boundaries of your discipline.

-Billy bred for cutting and ranch work, and although he maintained his traditional bloodlines, he occasionally kept good stud prospects from outside stallions when he hunted for new bloodlines for his breeding.
+Billy breeds for cutting and ranch work, and although he maintains his traditional bloodlines, he occasionally keeps good stallion prospects from outside stallions when he hunts for new bloodlines for his breeding program.

-But that stud prospect, of course, had to match Billy’s criteria.
-He watched the colts as they grew up, the way they moved.
-He looked at the head, and then he’d go to the hips, look for a short back, low hocks and good feet.
+But that new stallion prospect, of course, has to match Billy’s criteria.
+He watches the colts as they grow up, the way they move.
+He looks at the head, and then he goes to the hips and looks for a short back, low hocks and good feet.

-He also assessed their character, immediately weeding out ornery and rowdy colts.
-His breeding program had no room for stallions that would pass on bad attitudes.
+He also assesses their character, immediately weeding out ornery and rowdy colts.
+His breeding program has no room for stallions that would pass on bad attitudes.

-Billy liked to go by the disposition when they were yearlings and coming 2-year-olds.
-He gelded any horse that got stud-like too quickly, unless they were exceptional colts out of one of his best mares.
-After many years lessons in breeding, Billy knew that if they got stud-like and ornery while they were young, they would be a lot worse later on.
-As a rule, every stud they used had to have a good disposition.
+Billy likes to go by the disposition when the colts are yearlings and coming 2-year-olds.
+He gelds any horse that gets stud-like too quickly, unless they are exceptional colts out of one of his best mares.
+After many years in breeding, Billy knows that if they get stud-like and ornery while they are young, they will be a lot worse later on.
+As a rule, every stallion the Cogdells use has to have a good disposition.

 Change of Heart

-Around weaning time, most breeders have a fairly good idea which colts could make stud prospects.
+Around weaning time, most breeders have a fairly good idea which colts could make stallion prospects.
 But that doesn’t mean they don’t change their minds – sometimes days before castration.
-On a few occasions, even these breeders said they regretted a decision or two.
+On a few occasions, even these breeders say they regretted a decision or two.

-“Several times through the years, I looked back and thought I should have kept one I made a gelding out of and vice versa,” Pete admitted.
+“Several times through the years, I looked back and thought I should have kept one I made a gelding out of and vice versa,” Pete admits.
 “We all learn from our mistakes.”

-Billy recalled that he had made some mistakes over the years by cutting some he wished he hadn’t.
+Billy says that he, too, had made some mistakes over the years by cutting some he wished he hadn’t.

-But, Billy admitted that finding a market for a stud was difficult.
+But, Billy says that finding a market for a stallion can be difficult.

-“You had to put a lot of training into them.
-Sometimes they didn’t sell well.”
+“You have to put a lot of training into them.
+Sometimes they don’t sell well.”

-Even still, there were a few times he believes he cut outstanding colts who would have been worth quite a bit more money as a studs.
+Even still, there were a few times he believes he cut outstanding colts who would have been worth quite a bit more money as a stallion.

-Stan agreed that he gelded some good stud prospects, but he benefited from having good, usable geldings for ranch work.
+Stan agreed that he has gelded some good stallion prospects, but he benefited from having good, usable geldings for ranch work.

-“I gelded a lot of really good horses,” Stan said.
+“I gelded a lot of really good horses,” Stan says.
 “But in most cases, we used them for ranch horses, and they became really good ranch horses.
 If they were stallions, you couldn’t use them in a lot of the same situations.”
-He said he did not have any that he truly regretted gelding.
+He says he hasn’t truly regretted gelding any of them.

-Although they might have regretted a few castrations, the three breeders agreed on the importance of keeping the stallion pool small and strong.
+The three breeders agree on the importance of keeping the stallion pool small and strong.

 You’ve found that strong stallion prospect that you just know is going to make beautiful, successful babies.
-Now, it’s time to get AQHA’s “Equine Insemination With Frozen Shipped Semen” DVD.
-This educational information belongs in every breeders library.
-PLUS, AQHA members get a great discount on this DVD.
+Now it’s time to get AQHA’s FREE Artificial Insemination Fact Sheet.
+This educational information belongs in every breeder’s library.

-It’s important, he reminded, to eliminate undesirable characteristics from a gene pool, such as irritable attitudes and conformation flaws.
+It’s important, he says, to eliminate undesirable characteristics from a gene pool, such as irritable attitudes and conformation flaws.

-Pete said he couldn’t stress enough his belief that horses need to have good minds and dispositions.
-He simply didn’t have room for anything else.
-As far as Pete was concerned, horses with good minds and dispositions are more trainable and work better.
+Pete says he can’t stress enough his belief that horses need to have good minds and dispositions.
+He simply doesn’t have room for anything else.
+As far as Pete is concerned, horses with good minds and dispositions are more trainable and work better.

-Plus, Billy pointed out the potential problem of selling a stallion.
+Plus, Billy points out the potential problem of selling a stallion.